LilianCruanes/neo4j_for_django/docs/authentication.md

 ---

 # Initialize native permissions
-For each node models and like in the native Django authentication, it is recommended to create 4 permission for each new node models class :
+For each node models and like in the native Django authentication, it is recommended to create 4 permissions for each new node models class :

 - "**create_**(class name)",